syntasso/kratix-docs/docs/main/05-reference/05-resources/04-status.md

 # Status

-As part of your Kratix Pipeline you can optionally send information about the Resource back to the resource requester by writing information to `/metadata/status.yaml`.
+As part of your `configure` Pipeline you can optionally send information about the Resource back to the resource requester by writing information to `/metadata/status.yaml`.
 The file can contain arbitrary key values, with the `message` key being a special key that is communicated back to the user when